-For equity-settled share-based payment arrangements, the fair value of share options granted to employees is recognised as an employee cost with a corresponding increase in a capital reserve within equity.
-The fair value is measured at grant date using the binomial lattice model, taking into account the terms and conditions upon which the options were granted.
+For equity-settled share-based payment arrangements, the fair value of share awards and share options granted to employees is recognised as an employee cost with a corresponding increase in a capital reserve within equity.
+The fair value is measured at grant date using the option pricing model, taking into account the terms and conditions upon which the options were granted.
 Where the employees have to meet vesting conditions before becoming unconditionally entitled to the options, the total estimated fair value of the options is spread over the vesting period, taking into account the probability that the options will vest.

-During the vesting period, the number of share options that is expected to vest is reviewed.
+During the vesting period, the number of share awards and share options that is expected to vest is reviewed.
 Any resulting adjustment to the cumulative fair value recognised in prior years is charged/credited to the profit or loss for the year of the review, unless the original employee expenses qualify for recognition as an asset, with a corresponding adjustment to the capital reserve.
 On vesting date, the amount recognised as an expense is adjusted to reflect the actual number of options that vest (with a corresponding adjustment to the capital reserve) except where forfeiture is only due to not achieving vesting conditions that relate to the market price of the Group's shares.
 The equity amount is recognised in the capital reserve until either the option is exercised (when it is included in the amount recognised in share capital for the shares issued) or the option expires (when it is released directly to retained profits).
+If the equity instruments granted to employees vest immediately, the fair value of the equity instruments granted is fully recognised as costs or expenses on the grant date, with a corresponding increase in capital reserve.

-For cash-settled share-based payment arrangements, the fair value of the amount payable to employees which settled in cash, is recognised as an expense with a corresponding increase in liabilities, over the period during which the employees become unconditionally entitled to payment.
+For cash-settled share-based payment arrangements, the fair value of the amount payable to employees which is settled in cash, is recognised as an expense with a corresponding increase in liabilities, over the period during which the employees become unconditionally entitled to payment.
 The liability is remeasured at each reporting date and at settlement date based on the fair value of the cash-settled share-base payment arrangement.
 Any changes in the liability are recognised in profit or loss.